Applying to the Program

 Q. Will I have an opportunity to do fieldwork or go to sea?

+On occasion interns have an opportunity to do fieldwork or go to sea.
 The opportunity to do fieldwork varies from project to project.
 The type of project you engage in will determine your degree of fieldwork.
+Review previous MPL Summer Intern Research - sometimes previous interns mention that their internship included fieldwork or time at sea.

 Q. Can I get college credit for the internship?